jo-v-cs/contractor_website/README.md

 ## Features
 ### Complete:
 - Create a web server with at least one route and connect to it from your application using ExpressJS
-    - application run on Express.js
+    - application runs on Express.js
 - Create a form and save the values (on click of Submit button) to an external file
-    - implemented with sqlite3 npm module
+    - HTML form values in `public/request.html` are captured in `public/js/request.js`.
+This is stored in a `FormData` interface object and sent to server via POST method.
+The server parses the object and stores it into a database using the npm sqlite3 module.
 - Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application
-    - Order data retrieved from SQL database stored in array before being sent to client
+    - A GET request to `/request/orderData` results in the server querying the database for all entries, parsing each entry into an object, then pushing that object onto an array.
+This array is then sent to the client.
 - Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app
-    - READ functionality through '/request/orderData' route
+    - `/request/orderData` GET request involves querying a SQL database and sending the parsed data to the client.
 - Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
-    - Quote data field for orders generated from a function that accepts two parameters and calculates a new value
+    - `request.js` `getQuote()` function accepts two parameters and calculates and returns a new value from those inputs in order to generate a monetary quote for the user.

 ### WIP
 - Create 3 or more unit tests for your application (and document how to run them)